deroverda/recommended-radio-streams/README.md

 # A Curated List of Internet Radio Stations

-A curated list of great online radio channels for music lovers of all tastes and genres.
-Most URLs link to the main radio creators' websites.
-If you can't find a stream URL, try searching in this index: [https://www.radio-browser.info](https://www.radio-browser.info)
+Welcome to a handpicked collection of the best online radio stations for music lovers of all kinds!
+Whether you're into electronic beats, jazz, reggae, or classic rock, you'll find something here to suit your mood.
+Each station is linked directly to the creators' official websites.
+If you're having trouble finding a stream URL, try searching in this great directory: [Radio Browser Info](https://www.radio-browser.info)

 ---